ReillyBova/Global-Illumination/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Thank you to Professor Szymon Rusinkiewicz adn the rest of the Computer Graphics faculty at Princeton University for teaching me all the techniques I needed to champion this assignment in the Fall 2018 semester of COS 526: Advanced Computer Graphics.
+Thank you to Professor Szymon Rusinkiewicz and the rest of the Computer Graphics faculty at Princeton University for teaching me all the techniques I needed to champion this assignment in the Fall 2018 semester of COS 526: Advanced Computer Graphics.